EdArdolino/spartan-key/README.md

 1. Logging into an existing `Spartan Key` vault is simple
 2. Once the application is run and a vault is detected, all the user needs to do is enter their password and click `Unlock`

-NOTE; By default, the password for the entry will be hidden.
+NOTE: By default, the password for the entry will be hidden.
 In order to show the passwords for the existing entries, click `Show Passwords` in the top left corner.
 You can also lock the vault be using the `Lock` button, also located in the top left corner.